 3. Joe McNally

 Known for his gift of producing technically complex images through a masterful use of light and colour, Joe McNally is a highly sought-after choice for business moguls and celebrities to commercial clients.
-An internationally acclaimed and long-time photojournalist, McNally has spent the majority of his career capturing images for National Geographic, Time, and Sports Illustrated – a popular choice for fans of sports betting NZ.
+An internationally acclaimed and long-time photojournalist, McNally has spent the majority of his career capturing images for National Geographic, Time, and Sports Illustrated – a popular choice for fans of online betting NZ.

 4. Steve McCurry